bugsbugsbux/notes-on-nix/notes-on-nix.md

-Using a graphical installer, you will not interact with the config files until after the installation, at which point the files we are talking about will be located in `/etc/nixos` not `/mnt/etc/nixos` and need to be activated differently: see Declarative configuration
+Using a graphical installer, you will not interact with the config files until after the installation, at which point the files we are talking about will be located in `/etc/nixos` not `/mnt/etc/nixos` and need to be activated differently: see NixOS configuration

 * Keep the `system.stateVersion` value unchanged.
 This value does not